The Hurewicz theorem in Homotopy Type Theory: Introduction

 \subsection{Structure of the paper}

 \cref{se:smash-tensor} contains our work on smash products and tensor products.
 After listing our conventions in \cref{ss:background}, we give the basic theory of $1$-coherent categories in \cref{ss:wildcat}.
 We use this theory to express and reason about natural transformations, and we make use of the Yoneda lemma in this setting.
 In \cref{ss:connected-covers} we study connected covers. \cref{ss:magmas} introduces magmas and weak magma morphisms, and proves a variety of results about loop spaces, including \cref{prop:connectedtotruncated}, mentioned above.
 We also define the map $\sma$ in this section.
-We introduce smash products in \cref{ss:connectivity} are prove the connectivity part of \cref{thmS} here. \cref{ss:abelianization} is a short section that gives our efficient construction of the abelianization of a group.
+We introduce smash products in \cref{ss:connectivity} and prove the connectivity part of \cref{thmS} here. \cref{ss:abelianization} is a short section that defines abelianization and gives a particularly efficient construction of the abelianization of a group as a higher inductive type.
 In \cref{ss:tensors}, we define tensor products of abelian groups and prove the second part of \cref{thmS}. \cref{ss:smashtrunc} proves results about smash products, truncation and suspension that are needed in \cref{se:hurewicz}.

-\cref{se:hurewicz} applies the earlier results to homology, leading up to the Hurewicz theorem and its consequences.
+\cref{se:hurewicz} applies the results of \cref{se:smash-tensor} to homology, leading up to the Hurewicz theorem and its consequences.
 In \cref{ss:prespectra-homology}, we define prespectra and their stable homotopy groups, and use this to define homology.
 The Hurewicz theorem is proved in \cref{ss:hurewicz}, and we describe the Hurewicz homomorphism and its uniqueness up to sign in \cref{ss:hurewicz-hom}.
 In \cref{ss:applications}, we give some applications of our main results.